bioinformaticsdotca/CSHL_2019/Module16/GeneMania_Cytoscape_app.md

 8. Locate the gene with the strongest association with GRN. **Tip**: this gene is the largest node on the network.

 9. Re-run an analysis by adding SORT1, HSPG2 to the search.
-Type 'SORT1' and 'HSPG2' in the search box that already contains 'GRN'.
+Type 'SORT1' and 'HSPG2' in the search box that already contains 'GRN' (one gene per line).
 Click on the search button.
 Which functions are associated with this new network?

-10. Save the  network as an image by clicking on 'File', 'Export', 'Network to Image...' and setting the "Export File Format" to "PDF(*.pdf)".
+10. Save the  network as an image by clicking on 'File', 'Export', 'Network to Image...' and setting the "Export File Format" to "PDF(\*.pdf)".

 ## EXERCISE 1 ANSWERS: DETAILED EXPLANATION AND SCREENSHOTS